-Glencore CEO off Rusal board amid sanctions fallout
+Ruble plunges for 2nd day following US sanctions

-MOSCOW (AP) — The chief executive of commodities giant Glencore, Ivan Glasenberg, has left the board of aluminum producer Rusal as the fallout continues from fresh U.S. sanctions against Russia.
+MOSCOW (AP) — The ruble plunged for the second day in a row Tuesday following fresh U.S. sanctions against Russia.

-Rusal and its controller, billionaire Oleg Deripaska, were among numerous Russian businessmen, officials and companies hit by the U.S. measures announced Friday.
-Rusal shares have since dropped sharply.
+The Russian currency traded above 63 to the dollar for the first time since Dec.
+2016, down by more than 4.5 percent.
+The euro was worth more than 78 rubles for the first time since early 2016, when historically low oil prices were hurting the Russian economy.

-Glencore also says it “will not proceed … at this time” with a planned deal to swap its 8.75 percent stake in Rusal for a stake in Deripaska’s holding company EN+ Group.
+The sanctions introduced Friday against numerous Russian businessmen, officials and companies have caused sharp share price drops for sanctioned companies — most notably aluminum producer Rusal — but also the wider stock market, particularly banks which may be exposed to the sanctioned firms.

 Most Read Business Stories